-The IRS, in an IRS seizures, is allowed to take just about everything you own to sell and redeem the money you owe.
+The IRS is allowed to take just about everything you own to sell and redeem the money you owe.
 Some of these include:

 - Any and all bank accounts;